 Those looking for a game that’s easy to teach, or don’t want to be looking in the manual a bunch for clarifications.
 Those who enjoyed Troyes but will miss the dice mechanic may also find this lacking.

 Tournay – Conclusions

 Not only is Tourney not a bad game, it’s actually quite good.
 The depth hiding in its relatively simple premise can’t be overstated.
 In many ways, I think it finds a couple nice ways to streamline and distill the experience the designers first created with Troyes, which is likely the better game – and certainly more accessible – but has more overhead in terms of game length and components.

-The arcane scribblings that pass for a language-independent rule set, though, make this unplayable at first.
+The sub-par language-independent rules, though, make this tough to play at first.
 It will reward those who push through that initial barrier, but won’t engage many long enough to want to push through it.
 This problem is extended by player count, making it something I’d only truly recommend at 2P.

 If you’re interested, I’d encourage you to create a free BGA account, learn the rules and give it a try.
 I think you’ll be pleased.
-However, even if this were still in print, I’d sadly advise staying away from a physical copy.
+However, even if this were still in print, I’d sadly stay away from a physical copy.